kobman/KOBman/docs/user-guides/process-to-raise-a-pull-request.md

 and tests out the functionalty,do a thorough review based on the [checklist provided by the team hyperledgerkochi](https://github.com/hyperledgerkochi/KOBman/blob/master/docs/KOBman%20Script%20Review%20Checklist.md).
 Once the the contributor feels like the code is functional , and it satisfies the checklist they should provide a LGTM approval in the hyperledgerkochi/KOBman's [pull section](https://github.com/hyperledgerkochi/KOBman/pulls) .
 Only then the code gets merged to hyperledgerkochi/KOBman's github [master repository](https://github.com/hyperledgerkochi/KOBman).

+A code reviewer is recommeded to follow the listed steps , before providing LGTM approval.

-**step 1:** Merge the pull request to new_branch created specifically for testing this pull (which should be synced with hyperledgerkochi/master )
+**step 1:** Merge the pull request to new_branch created specifically for testing the code changes in this pull request (new_branch should be synced with hyperledgerkochi/master )

 **step 3:** Once merged need to test it out by releasing a local version and install/test kob utility from the code reviewers local system.